 No need to grab a pen and paper.
 Just a smartphone.

 That’s right.
-In the Carb Manager app, you can create custom intermittent fasting meal plans catered to your goals, caloric needs, and comfort.
+In the Carb Manager app, not only can you create custom intermittent fasting meal plans catered to your goals, but you can also utilize the IF tracker to manage your fasting program.

 And if that sounds like too much work, peruse curated meal plans for every popular fasting regimen.
 You can always tweak them later to suit your needs.